 The Francis Crick Institute

-The Advanced Sequencing Facility (ASF) supports genomics research conducted at the Crick.
-It is formed of a team of 15 scientists with expertise in the latest technologies in the field, including single cell biology, spatial transcriptomics, long reads sequencing and automation.
+The Genomics Science Technology Platform (Genomics STP) supports genomics research conducted at the Crick.
+It is formed of a team of 19 scientists with expertise in the latest technologies in the field, including single cell biology, spatial transcriptomics, long reads sequencing and automation.

 jerome.nicod@crick.ac.uk